drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

-where $\eta_{\text{opc}}\ $is the optical efficiency of the concentrator, $\tau_{\text{Tc}}\left( \lambda \right)\ $is the transmittance of the tube, and $\alpha_{\text{nf}}$ is the absorbance of the nano fluid at wave length, λ, respectively.
+where $\eta_{\text{opc}}\ $is the optical efficiency of the concentrator, $\tau_{\text{Tc}}\left( \lambda \right)\ $is the transmittance of the tube, and $\alpha_{\text{nf}}$ is the absorbance of the nano fluid at wave length, λ.
 Solar radiation absorbed by the nanofluid is equal to the thermal energy transferred to the water while the nanofluid is flowing inside the coil and the energy lost.
 The insulation layer exchanges the heat by conduction with the